Uberspace/lab/source/guide_drupal.rst

 Drupal_ is a free, web-based Open Source Content Management System (CMS) and Framework written in PHP and distributed under the GPL 2.0 or later licence.

+According to  W3Techs (2011-07-15), at least 2.3% of all websites worldwide are running with Drupal.

+As of Drupal 8, it is based on Symfony_, a popular high performance PHP framework for web development.

 Drupal was released for the first time in 2000 by Dries Buytaert.
 Since then it has been continuously developed and it is actively maintained by various contributors.

 ----